nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/develop-with-nuxeo-platform.md

     @Deploy({"com.bigcorp.contractmgt.contract-mgt-project-core"})
     @PartialDeploy(bundle = StudioConstant.BUNDLE_NAME, extensions = { TargetExtensions.Automation.class })
     public class TestContractUpdater {
         @Inject
         protected CoreSession session;
         @Test
         public void shouldCallTheAutomationChain() {
             // Create a contract, currently stored in memory DocumentModel doc = session.createDocumentModel("/default-domain", "my-test-doc", ContractUpdater.CONTRACT_TYPE);
             GregorianCalendar now = new GregorianCalendar();
             doc.setPropertyValue(ContractUpdater.CONTRACT_START, now);

             // At this stage, the reminder date should be empty assertNull(doc.getPropertyValue(ContractUpdater.CONTRACT_REMINDER));

             // We'll save the document in the database which will
             // trigger an event handler that sets the reminder date doc = session.createDocument(doc);
             session.save();

             // Now we'll check that the reminder date is set as expected int currentMonth = now.get(Calendar.MONTH);
             GregorianCalendar reminder = (GregorianCalendar) doc.getPropertyValue(ContractUpdater.CONTRACT_REMINDER);
             assertNotNull("Reminder date is not set, check your automation chain.", reminder);
             assertEquals("Reminder date is not set in three months from now", (((currentMonth + 3) > 12) ? (currentMonth - 9):(currentMonth + 3)), reminder.get(Calendar.MONTH));
         }
     }
     ```

-If you try running the test (in Eclipse, right-click on your project and choose **Run As, JUnit Test**, or **Run TestContractUpdater** in IntelliJ IDEA), you will notice that the test fails because our Studio project is missing a few things.
-We need to add them to make the test pass.

-### Using Unit Tests

-1. Right-click on your unit test class and choose **Run As, JUnit Test** in Eclipse, or **Run TestContractUpdater** in IntelliJ IDEA.
+1. Right-click on your unit test class and choose **Run As, JUnit Test** in Eclipse, or **Run TestContractUpdater** in IntelliJ IDEA.</br>
-    The tests should now pass.
+    The tests should pass.

 Using unit tests is the **recommended way** to ensure a feature is working as expected.
 Unit tests are triggered automatically whenever you build your project using Maven, and as such they help you in maintaining a high quality level.